mandeep/Mausoleum/README.rst

         key                     Name of the new or existing tomb key file

     optional arguments:
-        --open                  Used when wanting to open a tomb after creation
+        --open                  Used when wanting to open a tomb after creation or resizing

 Example of creating a new tomb and opening it thereafter::